Helms–Burton Act: Reactions

 Mexico passed the Law of Protection of Commerce and Investments from Foreign Policies that Contravene International Law in October 1996, aimed at neutralizing the Helms–Burton Act.
 The law provides for a fine of 2.2 million pesos, or $280,254, against anyone who while in Mexican territory obeys another country's laws aimed at reducing Mexican trade or foreign investment in a third country.
 This law was used against the Sheraton Maria Isabel Hotel and Towers in Mexico City, which had expelled a group of Cuban officials upon pressure from the United States government and confiscated their funds.

 Similarly, Canada passed the "An Act to amend the Foreign Extraterritorial Measures Act" (C-54), a law to counteract the effect of Helms–Burton.
 In addition, its legislature proposed (but did not pass) the tongue-in-cheek Godfrey–Milliken Bill, so named in the American style, that mirrored Helms–Burton, replacing the Cuban revolution with the American revolution.
 Sponsored by Loyalist descendants, it demanded recompense for United Empire Loyalists and proposed travel restrictions on those trafficking in property confiscated during the American Revolution.
 One of its sponsors, MP Peter Milliken, went on to serve as Speaker of the Canadian House of Commons.

 Presidents Bill Clinton, George W. Bush, Barack Obama and Donald Trump all signed a waiver of parts of the law.

 Effective May 10, 1999, with CFR Title 31 Part 515, the act was amended.
 In 2000, the law was further amended with the passage of the Trade Sanction Reform and Export Enhancement Act, which allowed the export of US agriculture and medical goods to Cuba so long as certain conditions were met.

+Legal Usage

+The Helms-Burton Act has served as the legal basis for numerous lawsuits by the title owners of pre-1959 Cuban property.
+Travel website Expedia, Carnival Cruise Line, and American Airlines have all been the target of such suits since 2019, when several waivers related to the law were revoked.
+The 2026 United States Supreme Court case Havana Docks Corp. v.
+Royal Caribbean Cruises provided further legal guidelines for the usage of the law.